xray-imaging/DMagic/doc/source/about.rst

 `APS scheduling system <https://schedule.aps.anl.gov/>`__ and makes extent use of `Globus <https://www.globus.org/>`__

-Basic functionality include the ability for a given experiment date to retrieve the uses' email addresses from the APS scheduling system.
-Automatically send an e-mail to the users with a link (drop-box style) to retrieve the data.
+Basic functionality include the ability, for a given experiment date, to retrieve the uses' email addresses from the APS scheduling system, automatically send an e-mail to the users containing link (drop-box style) to retrieve the data.

 Data can be shared directly from the beamline machine or from a Globus server.